Reforming Research Assessment

 Chairs:

-- Professor David Budtz Pedersen, Chair of the International Stakeholder Committee
+- Prof. David Budtz Pedersen, Chair of the International Stakeholder Committee

 Panelists:

-- CEO Cecilie Brøkner from Innovation Fund Denmark
+- Ms. Cecilie Brøkner, CEO, Innovation Fund Denmark

-- Professor and President Maria Leptin from the European Research Council
+- Prof. Maria Leptin, President, European Research Council

-- Dr. and Head of Division Sonja Ochsenfeld-Repp from the German Research Foundaton
+- Dr. Sonja Ochsenfeld-Repp, Head of Division, German Research Foundation

 (This session will be live streamed)